MEGANOTON ANALIS ANALIS (R. Felder, [1874])

 OVUM: Pale yellow, oval (1.25 x 1.50mm), shiny and smooth.
 Small for the size of moth.

-LARVA: Full-fed 82--90mm, horn 11-13 mm.
 According to Bell & Scott (1937), in the final instar body tapering slightly from segment 6 forward to the large round head; horn long, straight, conical.
 True clypeus less than half the height of the head.
 Surface of head and body dull; the segments well defined, with five secondary rings on segments 2 and 3, six on 4, and eight on 5 to 11.
 Each ring on 2 to 10 has a transverse row of small rounded tubercles, which become smaller on the posterior segments and disappear on 11 and 12.
 Horn and faces of anal claspers tuberculate, with a triangle of polished, button-like tubercles on the anal flap.

 PUPA: 47--60mm.
 Reddish-brown.
-Similar in shape to that of M. nyctiphanes; tongue-case free, not curved into a spiral, touching venter at about middle of thorax; the bulbous end reaches to tip of wing-case.
+Similar in shape to that of Meganoton nyctiphanes; tongue-case free, not curved into a spiral, touching venter at about middle of thorax; the bulbous end reaches to tip of wing-case.
 Antenna reaching to middle of wing-case; the fore leg shorter and the mid-leg longer than the antenna; coxal piece very small and narrow.
 Surface shiny, abdominal segments well defined; the sculpturing on segment 4 narrow flat surfaces, broadening slightly laterad; antespiracular ridges on 9 to 11 in the form of three parallel ridges on each.
 Cremaster stout, conical, rugose above and below, with a ventral median ridge at extremity which is prolonged into a short, highly polished, bifid shaft.
 Pupation in a cell underground (Bell & Scott, 1937).

-Pupa of Meganoton analis analis.
+Pupa of Notonagemia analis.
 Image: Mell, 1922b

 Larval hostplants.
 Sassafras tzuma in China.
 Also an occasional pest of Magnolia in that country (Cheng & Huang, 1990).
+In Taiwan, recorded from Magnolia denudata, Magnolia compressa [syn.
+Michelia compressa], Michelia alba and Sassafras randaiense.
+Recorded from Magnolia by Dvořák (2016).

 PARASITOIDS